 To read Barry Lopez is to commune with a deep thinker.
 His writings have frequently been compared to those of Henry David Thoreau, as he brings a depth of erudition to the text by immersing himself in his surroundings, deftly integrating his environmental and humanitarian concerns.
 In his fiction, he frequently addresses issues of intimacy, ethics, and identity.
 In his nonfiction, he often examines the relationship between human culture and physical landscape.
 His new book is titled Horizon (Knopf, March 19, 2019).
+In addition to being a bestseller, Horizon was named in the Daily Telegraph's list of year's best travel books, the Guardian's Best science, nature and ideas books of 2019, and the New York Times' 100 Notable Books of 2019.

 Barry Lopez is best known as the author of Arctic Dreams, for which he received the National Book Award.
 Among his other nonfiction books are About This Life and Of Wolves and Men, which was a National Book Award finalist.
 He is also the author of several award-winning works of fiction, including Field Notes, Winter Count, and a novella-length fable, Crow and Weasel.
 His recent work includes Light Action in the Caribbean, Resistance—Lopez’s eloquent response to the recent ideological changes in American society, and a short story collaboration with artist Barry Moser titled Outside.
 He is also the co-editor with Debra Gwartney of Home Ground: Language for an American Landscape, a landmark work of language, geography, and folklore.
 His books, along with his magazine work, reflect a life of travel and cultural inquiry that has taken him to more than seventy countries.